Bound by Corruption by BelovedStranger

 He angled her, pressing the back of her head against his shoulder while he continued to plunder her mouth, like he couldn’t get enough of her taste.

 She felt his hands on her breasts.
-They were suddenly there, cupping her.
+Skin against skin.
+Without knowing how he’d done it, he’d freed her.
+Cupped her.
 Squeezing.
-She didn’t stop him, even when she realized her binding was gone.
-Couldn’t stop him.
+She didn’t stop him.
+Couldn’t.
 A moan escaped her, only to be consumed by the intensity of his kiss.
 His answering growl made her shiver, but she was out of breath.

 She cupped his chin, tried to shove him away.
-“Can’t breathe,” she whispered, staring up at him with heavy lids, intoxicated on desire.
+“Can’t breathe,” she whispered, staring up at him with heavy lids, intoxicated with desire.

 Amber fire met her gaze.
 Whatever he saw in her own made him groan, low and deep.
 The sound went straight to her sex, pooling liquid heat.
 His lips found her jaw, nibbling gently at the same moment she felt him pinch her nipples.
 Kagome sucked in a harsh breath, back arching at the electric sensation.
 He did it again, pulled on them.
 She cried out.
 She heard him hiss when her derriere ground against his groin, felt him thrust his erection against her.

-When his hands moved to her hips, she moaned low in denial, needing him to touch her again.
-Instead of heeding her wordless entreaty, he lifted her, turning her, and she willingly straddled his hips.
+When his touch moved downwards to her hips, she moaned low in denial, needing the torment to continue.
+Instead of heeding her wordless entreaty, he lifted her, turned her, and she was straddling his hips.

-Curiosity overcame her, and she reached for him, wrapping her hand around his shaft.
+Compelled by curiosity—desire, she reached for him, wrapping her hand around his length.
 He was thick.
-Her fingers couldn’t even wrap around him completely.
+Her fingers couldn’t wrap around him completely.

 At her touch, he hissed.